jp7677/dxvk-nvapi/README.md

 - NVIDIA DLSS for Vulkan, by supporting the relevant adapter information by querying from [Vulkan](https://www.vulkan.org/).
 - NVIDIA DLSS for D3D11 and D3D12, by querying from Vulkan and forwarding the relevant calls into DXVK / VKD3D-Proton.
-- NVIDIA Reflex, by forwarding the relevant calls into either DXVK / VKD3D-Proton, its custom Vulkan layer or [LatencyFleX](https://github.com/ishitatsuyuki/LatencyFleX).
+- NVIDIA Reflex, by forwarding the relevant calls into either DXVK / VKD3D-Proton or its custom Vulkan layer.
 - Several NVAPI D3D11 extensions, among others `SetDepthBoundsTest` and `UAVOverlap`, by forwarding the relevant calls into DXVK.
 - NVIDIA PhysX, by supporting entry points for querying PhysX capabilities.
 - Several GPU topology related methods for adapter and display information, by querying from DXVK and Vulkan.